jayjoshi64/FIFA-AI/README.md

 ### Tectics

 1. Learn basics of Neural Network with all Python libraries.
-2. Learn Different types of Neural network, What is the significance and use of it and how to implement them if we want to, with pros and cons
+2. Learn different types of Neural network, What is the significance and use of it and how to implement them if we want to, with pros and cons
-3. Learn Different Machine Learning algorithms that we can use to train the AI.
+3. Learn different Machine Learning algorithms that we can use to train the AI.
 4. Analysis on how we can get input from FIFA and make actions.
-5. Connect the FIFA with the Artificial brain.
+5. Connect the FIFA with the artificial brain.
 6. Play with it.

 ### Goal
-out goal is to learn Machine learning with very strong fundamentals.
-To learn different types of Neural network and Machine learning algorithms.
+out goal is to learn Machine-learning with very strong fundamentals.
+To learn different types of Neural-network and Machine-learning algorithms.
 To learn how to implement them.

 But..

-The ultimate goal is to Train FIFA AI and Play against it.
+The ultimate goal is to train FIFA AI and Play against it.